Spanish ex-king's former lover accuses him of harassment

 MADRID (AP) — The former lover of Spain’s King Emeritus Juan Carlos has filed a lawsuit with a British court accusing him of spying on her, the latest twist in a financial scandal plaguing the ex-monarch.

-The public relations firm representing Corinna Larsen, a Danish-German businesswoman long linked to Spain's former king, confirmed Wednesday that she had asked a London court for a restraining order against Juan Carlos and compensation for damages for his alleged harassment.
+The London-based High Court said Wednesday that Corinna Larsen, a Danish-German businesswoman long linked to Spain’s former king, had asked for a restraining order against Juan Carlos and compensation for damages for his alleged harassment.

 The former king’s lawyer didn't immediately respond to a request for comment by The Associated Press, but he has repeatedly defended Juan Carlos’ innocence during the ongoing financial scandal that earned the suspicions of investigators in Switzerland and Spain.